 If allowed to progress this infection spreads further causing your teeth to become loose.
 Therefore, regular removal of bacteria, plaque and tartar professionally by the hygienist & cosmetic dentist is essential to maintain healthy gums.
 Excellent home care is also vital.

-it is gum disease and not tooth decay that is the major cause of tooth loss in adult patients.
+It is gum disease and not tooth decay that is the major cause of tooth loss in adult patients.
 We can treat and prevent gum disease so that you:

 We are at this stage able to assist you with potential options available to you.
 Depending on your requirements we can customise and tailor-make individual treatments plans to suit your needs and budgets.

-4.8 out of 5 stars
+4.7 out of 5 stars

 5 out of 5 starsposted 1 month ago

 5 out of 5 starsposted 3 months ago

 Contact us for any questions, requests and further information; or to arrange a FREE Initial Consultation.

-The free no obligation Initial Consultation will be with our dentist and/or our Treatment Coordinators.
+Our free no obligation Initial Consultation will be with our dentist and/or our Treatment Coordinators.
 The suitability of options discussed will ultimately be dependent upon your clinical assessment with a dentist at the practice.